-A: We are offering a maximum of \$43,087,726 in our common shares to the public on a "best efforts" basis at \$595 per share.
-This offering is being conducted as a continuous offering pursuant to Rule 251(d)(3) of Regulation A, meaning that while the offering of securities is continuous, active sales of securities may happen sporadically over the term of the offering.
+A: As of the date of this offering circular, we are offering a maximum of \$31,227,884 in our common shares to the public on a "best efforts" basis at \$618 per share.
+Subject to this offering cap, this offering is being conducted as a continuous offering pursuant to Rule 251(d)(3) of Regulation A, meaning that while the offering of securities is continuous, active sales of securities may happen sporadically over the term of the offering.
 Further, the acceptance of subscriptions may be briefly paused at times to allow us to effectively and accurately process and settle subscriptions that have been received.